assen-totin/cdn/README.md

 The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).

-The module performs all tasks needed to manage the content: upload, serve and delete.
+The module performs all tasks needed to manage the content: upload, download and delete.
+You may still implement the uploads and deletions yourself if preferred; the CDN may be put in read-only mode in this case.

 Each file request for must be authorised before served.
 Authorisation is handled by an external body to which the module connects.